meower-media/server/SECURITY.md

 # Security Policy
 Meower Media thanks you for taking time to help make Meower a safer place.
-Meower Media takes the security of all products and services seriously, including all open source repositories managed via our Github organization, [meower-media-co](https://github.com/meower-media-co).
+Meower Media takes the security of all products and services seriously, including all open source repositories under our Github organization, [meower-media-co](https://github.com/meower-media-co).

 ## Version support
 | Version               | Supported                  |